-Part Five: Lessons learned
+Part Four: Lessons learned

-Of the eight images, only one stands out for me.
-As soon as I saw the Mustang, I knew there was an image there I want to capture.
-At the time, I was very new to photography.
-I really didn’t know what I was doing.(As if I do now) HaHa!
-But I knew there was an image somewhere of this beautifully polished P-51 with a bunch of crap around it.
-I remember feeling the struggle and lack of confidence of trying to capture the image I saw with the camera.
+Of the eight images, for me only one stands out.
+As soon as I saw the Mustang, I knew there was an interesting image there.
+And at the time, I was very new to photography.
+I really didn’t have an understanding of what I was doing.
+I knew there was an image of this beautifully polished P-51 with a bunch of crap around it.
+I remember feeling the struggle and lack of confidence of trying to capture the image in my minds eye with the camera.
 I had two problems.
 First, what do I see that is so interesting?
 Where does it start and stop?
 And second, how do I hide all the stuff around the aircraft?
-You can see in the second image in the roll above, there is at least 7 cars, a C-130, a row of porta johns in between the canopy and the vertical stabilizer, some tents over the right wing and what the heck are those folks looking at over the left wing!
+You can see in the second image in the series, there is at least 7 cars, a C-130, a row of porta johns in between the canopy and the vertical stabilizer, some tents over the right wing and what the heck are these folks looking at over the left wing!

-To overcome my first problem of what do I see that is so interesting?
-Where does it start and stop?
-Here is where the beauty of digital photography comes into play.
-With a large enough media card, you have the opportunity to shoot far more than if you were to shooting film.
-Since I began making images, I have always believed to have more than enough memory cards.
-I never wanted to get into a situation where I run out room on memory card(s) while out shooting.
-Two things I remember a lot of photographers telling me when I first start my photographic journey.
-One, invest in glass and two, get the largest card you can afford.
-Cards are cheaper than glass.
-I have always invested in large as well as fast cards.
-It gives me the freedom to shoot all day and never have to worry about how many shots I have left.
+To overcome my first problem of what do I see that is so interesting.
+Where does it begin and end?
+Here is where the beauty of digital photography comes in to play.
+With a large enough media card, you have the opportunity to shoot far more than if you were to shoot on film.
+Since I began photography, I have always believed to carry with you more than enough memory cards.
+I never want to get into a situation where I would run out of memory while out shooting.
+Two things I remember many photographers telling me at the start of my photographic journey.
+One, invest in glass and two, get the largest memory card you can afford.
+It will give you the freedom to shoot all day and never have to worry about how many shots you have left.

-Knowing where the edges of your image lay.
-To Isolate your subject along with hiding unwanted and unnecessary clutter.
-Looking back on the image, I know when I took the shot, I didn’t know where the edges of that image was.
+Knowing where the edges of your images are.
+To Isolate your subject along with hiding the unwanted and unnecessary clutter.
+Looking back on the image, when I took the shot, I didn’t know where the edges of that image was.
 But you can see me searching for them in the series of images.
-Close, getting closer, spot on, going away and then revisiting it.
-I feel knowing where your image lays is an important part of knowing what it is you are trying to show.
-One thing through the years that has help me define the edges of images has nothing to do with aviation.
+Close, getting closer, spot on, getting cold and then revisiting it.
+I feel knowing where the edges of your images are an important part of knowing what it is you are trying to show.
+One thing through the years that has help me define the edges of my images has nothing to do with aviation at all.

-It was when I lived downtown in Detroit and I would frequent the Anna Scripps Whitcomb Conservatory on Belle isle.
-I came up with a system that taught me to start down and to see what it is I was looking at.
-Once in the conservatory, I would walk through all the rooms, gear still in camera bag, looking for things to shoot and keeping mental notes of things of interest.
-Making my way back to the the entrance where I began, with a few ideas for images, I select what lenses I feel I needed and retraced my steps.
-When I come to something I wanted to shoot, I stopped, focused in on what is catching my eye.
-Once I have an idea of what it is, I set up my tripod, compose my shot, shoot and review.
+It was when I lived in Downtown Detroit and I would frequent the conservatory on Belle isle.
+There I came up with a system that taught me to slow down and to see what it is I was looking at.
+Once in the conservatory, I would walk through all the rooms, gear still in my bag, searching for things to shoot and keeping mental notes of subjects of interest.
+Then after making my way back to the entrance where I began, with my ideas for images, I would then gear up and retraced my steps.
+When I got to something I wanted to shoot, I would stop, focused in on what is catching my eye.
+Once I have an idea of what it is, I would set up my tripod, compose the shot, shoot and review.
 If it is not to my liking, I’ll recomposes and shoot again until I’m happy.